Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Stable homology

 \section{Stable homology}

-In this section, we explain the methods of \cite{FK2}, and show how to adapt them to prove Theorem \ref{thm:homology}.
-Recall this result asserts that the rational $k$-th homology of $\Bc_g$ is equal to the stable rational $k$-th homology group of the mapping class group of genus $g$, provided $k$ is suitably small compared to $g$.
-We commence by defining all these terms.

-As always, denote by $S_{g,n}$ the connected orientable surface of genus $g$ with $n$ boundary components, and let $\PMod(S_{g,n})$ be its pure mapping class group; recall that the elements of $\PMod(S_{g,n})$ fix each boundary component pointwise.
-For $n \ge 1$, gluing a pair of pants to a boundary component of $S_{g,n}$ gives rise to an injective homomorphism In particular, one has an injective homomorphism
+In this section, we adapt the methods of \cite{FK2} to prove Theorem \ref{thm:homology}.
+First, observe that for $n \ge 1$, gluing a pair of pants to a boundary component of $S_{g,n}$ gives rise to an injective homomorphism In particular, one has a homomorphism

-between the corresponding homology groups.
+between the corresponding homology groups, which has a one-sided inverse coming from the {\em capping homomorphism} \cite{FM} and is therefore injective.
 In \cite{Harer}, Harer proved that the $k$-th homology group of $\PMod(S_{g,n})$ does not depend on $n$, provided $k$ is sufficiently small with respect to $g$.
 The current best bound for what ``sufficiently small" means is due to Boldsen \cite{Boldsen} who, building up on unpublished work of Harer \cite{Harer-unp}, proved the following: :

 \begin{theorem}[\cite{Harer,Boldsen}] Let $g,n,k \in \Z$, with $g\ge 0$ and $n, k\ge 1$.
 Then, the homomorphism \eqref{eq:homology} is an isomorphism for every $k\le 2g/3$. \end{theorem}